This article will detail how to upgrade your DNN instance to a new version of DNN.

 - Access to the SQL Server and DNN file structure.

-Perform the upgrade on a new test environment, perform the upgrade there and completely check your upgraded test site before you jump on upgrading your live site.
+- Perform the upgrade on a new test environment.
+Both before and after the test upgrade, check that everything in your test environment works as expected before moving on to your live site.

-Your test environment must mimic the live site as closely as possible; for which we recommend you set it up as an additional IIS site on the same server.
+- To ensure your test site mimics the live site as closely as possible, we recommend you set it up as an additional IIS site on the same server.

 - Use the database backup of the live site as the SQL database in the test environment.